⏳ The Wait Is Almost Over ⏳

 You don’t need to know anything about general relativity to understand tensors.

-You can (and should) learn about tensors starting from the regular old world of Newtonian mechanics—and gradually work your way up from there.
+You can (and should) learn about tensors starting from the regular old world of Newtonian mechanics—and slowly work your way up from there.

 There's a Better Way